Atmosera-CoPilot-Dev/syniti-050825/go-rest/scripts/README.md

 5. **Save and Document**
    Once the script is finalized, save it and update this README file to reflect any changes or additional instructions.

-## Purpose of the Script

-The script is designed to create and manage an inventory system efficiently, leveraging Copilot AI to streamline the development process.